ShcherbaDev/windows-desktop-grabber/README.md

     - icon - text content is the desktop icon's name and contains the following attributes:
       - x - integer with horizontal position of the icon
       - y - integer with vertical position of the icon
+      - size - width and height in pixels separated by comma

 Sample output looks like this: